-A Buyer's Stamp Duty (BSD) is payable on acquisition of Hong Kong residential properties by any persons (including Hong Kong and foreign companies) other than a Hong Kong permanent resident.
+A Buyer's Stamp Duty (BSD) is payable on acquisition of Hong Kong residential properties by any persons (including Hong Kong and foreign companies) other than a HKPR.

-The BSD will be charged at a flat rate of 15% of the stated consideration or the market value of the property acquired, whichever is the higher.
+For residential properties acquired on or after 25 October 2023 but before 11:00am on 28 February 2024, the rate of BSD is 7.5% (15% prior to 25 October 2023) of the stated consideration or the market value of the property acquired, whichever is the higher.
 The BSD will be imposed on top of the ad valorem stamp duty and the SSD (if applicable), with exemptions in certain situations.